 You have just told us far more about yourself, pastor, than about the church or the staff member.

 What does this tell us about such a pastor?
-To do this abruptly without any advance notice or preparation, without any concern for what the staffer is experiencing or how it will affect him/her, and to provide no alternative, all that tells me he’s clueless about people, careless about his responsibilities as shepherd of the Lord’s flock, and calloused regarding the effect this is going to have.
-The question I want to ask such a pastor–that is, one who has called in a staffer to inform him/her their salary and benefits are being cut–is, “And what cuts are you personally taking, pastor?”
+To do this abruptly without any advance notice or preparation, without any concern for what the staffer is experiencing or how it will affect him/her, and to provide no alternative, tells us such a pastor is clueless about people, careless about his responsibilities as shepherd of the Lord’s flock, and calloused regarding the effect this is going to have.
+The obvious question for such a pastor–that is, one who has called in a staffer to inform him/her their salary and benefits are being cut–is, “And what cuts are you personally taking, pastor?”

 In many cases, the pastor is merely a lackey carrying out the instructions of a committee.
 He’s not a man any minister would want to work for ever again.
 He has just destroyed the last bit of respect in which he was held.